Rajasthani Style Interior - Design Inspiration and Ideas

 Brass and copper items, like trays, vases, or hanging lamps, add a warm metallic sheen typical of Rajasthani decor.
 Source handcrafted pieces for something truly special, or pick up new items at home stores.
 A little goes a long way—choose quality over quantity for lasting style.

-Jaali—the latticework seen on windows and screens—evokes classic Rajasthani architecture.
-Integrate this motif through room dividers, lanterns, or even decorative trays.
-The intricate cutouts provide privacy while also allowing light to filter through in beautiful patterns.
+Jaali means “net” and refers to the patterned lattices widely used in traditional Rajasthani architecture.
+Incorporate the motif through room dividers, lanterns, or decorative trays.
+The panels also allow light to filter through, creating beautiful patterns.

 Hand-painted blue pottery and multicolored ceramics are cherished crafts from Rajasthan.
 Arrange plates or bowls as wall decor, or use ceramic knobs on drawers for a small but noticeable update.
 The glossy glaze and cheerful colors work especially well in kitchens or bathrooms.